angrymouse/discord-listings/README.md

 - ### [SD.C (server-discord community)](https://server-discord.com)
   SD.C is one of largest Russian server listings
   #### Pros:
-  - Fully Russian listing, if you have an Russian-based
+  - Fully Russian listing, if you have an Russian-based server, you'll reach target audience.
+  - Small traffic.
+(It's easy to break into top)
+  - Has own API.
+  - Good support server.
+  #### Cons:
+  - Bad moderaion.
+  - Small tags count.
+  - Bad design.
+  - Small traffic (only few, up to 5000 people can join your server)